The key to higher visibility and more online sales via social media is finding the best Instagram hashtags for YOUR skin care business.

-So popular, in fact, that over ONE MILLION posts have used it (the number under the hashtag in the image above).
+So popular, in fact, that over ONE MILLION posts have used it (this is the number under the hashtag in the image above).

-If you add that hashtag onto one of your posts right now, the likelihood of many (many) other accounts using it as well is very (very) likely.
+If you add that hashtag to one of your posts right now, the likelihood of many (many) other accounts using it at the same time is very (very) likely.

 This means that your post is getting pushed down further and further as the seconds tick away.